mattermost/docs/source/process/feature-release.md

         - Merge database upgrade before cutting the branch
         - Point translation server and CI servers to the release branch after cutting
         - Cut an RN build for the next release
-        - Update https://prev.test.mattermost.com and community.mattermost.com to the previous release version
+        - Update https://prev.test.mattermost.com to the previous release version
     - Ensure `community-release` is on the feature branch
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release
       - After the cut-off, any PRs that include significant code changes require approval of the Release Manager before merging